Losant/losant-docs/docs/devices/overview.md

 ### Connection Status

 The current connection status of your device is always available at the top of the device page.
+For peripheral type devices, the connection status of the gateway device it is configured to use is displayed.

 ![Connection Status](/images/devices/connection-status.png "Connection Status")

-You can also view a log off recent device connection events in the `Device Connection Log` section of the device page.
+For Standalone and Gateway type devices, you can also view a log of recent device connection events in the `Device Connection Log` section of the device page.

 ![Connection Log](/images/devices/connection-log.png "Connection Log")